-5. If applicable, report on focused BMPs to address impairment for bacteria (Refer to the MS4 General Permit TXR040000; Part II Section D.4.(a)(5)):
+6. If applicable, report on focused BMPs to address impairment for bacteria:

-Description of bacteria-focused BMP Comments/Discussion Community Education Improve water quality within the watershed through public education and outreach of various topics related to

-Description of bacteria-focused BMP Comments/Discussion stormwater.
-Mainly the implementation of our "Scoop the Poop" program.
+Description of bacteria-focused BMP Comments/Discussion Community Education Improve water quality within the watershed through public education and outreach of various topics related to stormwater.
+Mainly the implementation of our "Scoop the Poop" program, FOG and proper yard waste disposal.
 Watershed Protection Plan Gave input in the Watershed Protection Plan for the Lake Lavon Watershed that was spearheaded by the North Texas Municipal Water District.
 Illicit Discharge Detection and Elimination Program Inspections Improve water quality within the watershed through storm sewer maintenance and inspection to identify and correct illicit discharges or connections.
-FOG Program Stormwater staff have begun a database of used cooking oil containers and have started inspecting containers as time permits.
+Stormwater staff patrol the streets as time allows for illicit discharge detection.
+FOG Program Stormwater staff have begun a database of used cooking oil containers and have started inspecting containers.
 Businesses with containers that are leaking/dripping are contacted and required to clean up all spillage.
+Public works completes business grease trap inspections.

-6. Assess the progress to determine BMP's effectiveness in achieving the benchmark (Refer to the MS4 General Permit TXR040000; Part II.D.4.(a)(6)):
+7. Assess the progress to determine BMP's effectiveness in achieving the benchmark.